ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 For instance, the 'annual_statistics' with the  'operation: mean' argument preprocessor receives an iris cube, takes the annual average for each year of data in the cube, and returns the processed cube.

-You could use several preprocessor steps listed in the [documentation](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/recipe/preprocessor.html).
+You may use one or more of several preprocessors listed in the [documentation](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/recipe/preprocessor.html).
 The standardised interface between the preprocessors allows them to be used modularly - like lego blocks.
 Almost any conceivable preprocessing order of operations can be performed using ESMValTool preprocessors.

 > ## The 'custom order' command.
 >